• ConnectCalifornia may receive commissions from featured services on this page.

 Why are there so few internet providers?

 Providing internet service is an expensive endeavor, with the cost to install fiber service in the high thousands per address even in dense urban areas.
-While local providers in California like Sonic have fought to improve pole access and microtrenching law to improve competition levels, a combination of high costs and incumbent regulatory lock-in has made it difficult for new providers to enter the market.
+While local providers in California like Google Fiber have fought to improve pole access and microtrenching law to improve competition levels, a combination of high costs and incumbent regulatory lock-in has made it difficult for new providers to enter the market.

 What is the cheapest Xfinity plan in San Francisco?